treycole/notes.treycole.me/content/Blog/A Brief History of Materials.md

 > It's amusing to think that quantum mechanics was being developed at the same time as people were doing the Charleston.

 ### __Bloch's Theorem (1929)__
-Felix Bloch finds the mathematical form of the electron wave in a periodic crystal, a fundamental result in modern solid state research.
+Felix Bloch derives the mathematical form of the electron wave in a periodic crystal, a fundamental result in modern solid state research.
 ### __Landau Theory of Symmetry (1937)__
 Lev Landau describes a theory of phase transitions of matter in terms of symmetries and order parameters.
 This changes our understanding of phases of matter.
 ### __Graphene (1947)__